egvijayanand/dotnet-maui-toolkit/src/VijayAnand.MauiToolkit/VijayAnand.MauiToolkit/overview.md

 Now it's possible to selectively register the services required into the DI container.

-Added a configuration parameter of type ServiceRegistrations (Flags-attributed) enum to the `UseVijayAnandMauiToolkit()` method
+Added a configuration parameter of Enum type `ServiceRegistrations` (Flags-attributed) to the `UseVijayAnandMauiToolkit()` method.

 To illustrate with a sample, if only interested in NavigationService:

-Then, invoke `UseVijayAnandMauiToolkit(ServiceRegistrations.Navigation)`
+Then, invoke `UseVijayAnandMauiToolkit(ServiceRegistrations.Navigation)`.

 And if DialogService is required along with NavigationService:

-Then, invoke `UseVijayAnandMauiToolkit(ServiceRegistrations.Dialogs | ServiceRegistrations.Navigation)`
+Then, invoke `UseVijayAnandMauiToolkit(ServiceRegistrations.Dialogs | ServiceRegistrations.Navigation)`.

-By default, the default value of configuration parameter is set to `ServiceRegistrations.All`
+By default, the default value of configuration parameter is set to `ServiceRegistrations.All`.

 Usage: